 During the financial crisis of the late 1990s, the World Bank supported the Government of Korea’s reform programs in financial sector restructuring, corporate sector and labor market reforms and social safety nets through a series of adjustment loans, worth a total of $7 billion.

 Currently, the World Bank Group has a series of partnerships and joint projects with Korean partners designed to enhance financial sector management, promote investment in green infrastructure and renewable energy, share know-how in information communications technology and knowledge sharing, as well as assist fragile and conflict-affected states.

 For example, the Korea-World Bank Partnership Facility, launched in 2012, provides $90 million over three years to finance global and regional projects to support economic development and co-financing investments at the country level.
 The emphasis is on generating and transferring development best practices, with low and lower middle income countries eligible for funding under the new facility.

-The World Bank Group will open a new main office and a liaison office in Korea in December, 2013.
-The new offices will support a broad range of development partnership opportunities with a focus on promoting best practices, by leveraging the Bank Group’s knowledge and convening power and Korea’s expertise in areas such as economic development policy, information communications technology, infrastructure and the financial sector.
+The World Bank Group opened a new main office and a liaison office in Korea in December, 2013.
+From 2014 to 2018, the offices supported a broad range of development partnership opportunities with a focus on promoting best practices, by leveraging the Bank Group’s knowledge and convening power and Korea’s expertise in areas such as economic development policy, information communications technology, infrastructure and the financial sector.